Table of Contents

 -o receive_override_options=no_header_body_checks,no_unknown_recipient_checks,no_milters

-This filter method is not selective!
+| This filter method is not selective!
 It will send any mail with a recipient domain listed in the lookup table to amavis even if the mail contains another recipient that should not be examined by the amavis framework.
+If fully selective rules are required all mail should be sent to amavis and amavis' own rule sets should be configured to decide whether a message for a given recipient should be examined or not. |

-When Postfix searches the lookup table and finds the recipients domain listed as key, it will take the action associated with that domain.
-The action will send the message to a FILTER amavisfeed:[127.0.0.1]:10024.
+domain listed as key, it will take the action associated with that

-The following map /etc/postfix/filter_recipient_domains specifies to send messages to the FILTER amavisfeed whenever a message for any recipient at example.com enters the Postfix mailqueues:
+message for any recipient at example.com enters the Postfix

 example.com FILTER amavisfeed:[127.0.0.1]:10024